 It can help to keep in mind that all these healthy choices build on one another.
 Regular exercise not only helps preserve muscle mass as you age, but it’s also been shown to improve people’s resilience in response to stress.
 In return, being able to cope with stress well makes it easier to commit to healthy choices.
 You could even say that when you help your muscles recover, they return the favor and help you feel better too.

 Another way to help your body cope with stress so you’re on top of your game is with Hemp Oil.
-To read more about how Hemp Oil interacts with homeostasis in the body and how that may impact mood, click here.
+To read more about how Hemp Oil interacts with moods and homeostasis in the body, our post is

 Whether you’re pushing for bigger gains in the weight room or overdoing the fun of playing tag with the kids, sometimes life calls for a little extra recovery time.
 With a little care and a few tools to support your health, you can be back in top form soon.
 We invite you to try our Full-Spectrum Hemp Oil as a part of your healthy living approach to staying strong.
 As well as the Full-Spectrum Hemp Oil Tinctures and Capsules we have available, you may also find our Full-Spectrum Hemp Oil Sports Balm useful for soothing achy muscles.